dhimankamal/dhimankamal/README.md

 Currently, I work at Ellocent Labs as a frontend developer.
 I have done my graduation in Computer Science .
 Now I have 9 months of experience in Web development.
-Additionally, I'm working on HTML, CSS, React Js, Svelte Js, Next Js, and Javascript .
+My other skills include HTML, CSS, ReactJS, SvelteJS, NextJS, and Javascript

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kamal@dhimaan.in](mailto:kamal@dhimaan.in)